 The kinematics of a whiffletree can be set up for a system where the lengths of the connecting elements are known.
 Therefore, the length of the horizontal coupling elements that connect one slipper to the next is equal to the length of a slipper.
-The vertical element is equal to this half this length.
-This and the linearisation that the slippers are positioned exactly one slipper length apart from one another.
-With these assumptions an exact description has been given of the position of each slipper and all the connecting elements, however it has already been noted that an error up to 7% is introduced by the linearisation.
-For pivots that are less high, the maximum angle will decrease as there is less of amplification arm.
+The vertical element is equal to half this length.
+The final assumption is that the linearisation of the slipper position is valid.
+This states that the slippers are positioned exactly one slipper length apart from one another.
+With these assumptions a exact description has been given of the position for each slipper and all the connecting elements.
+However, it has already been noted that an error up to 7% is introduced by the linearisation.
+For pivots on the lower levels of the whiffletree, closer to the slipper and further to the load.
+The maximum angle will decrease as there is less of an amplification arm.
 This in turn also decreases lateral motion of the slippers.